 “We very quickly found that the market wanted the product and was willing to pay for it, but we also found that selling to financial institutions is not as simple or as easy as selling to firms in other sectors,” Christensen adds.

 “You need enterprise-level salespeople, who can speak the same language as the financial institutions.
 We put that team in place but the sales cycle is still six to nine months long.
-That’s quite a challenge for a young start-up company.
+That’s quite a challenge for a young start-up company like Know Your Customer was.
 Nevertheless, just a year on, we have 19 paying customers.
 We are now way past the initial product stage and have paying customers.”

 Much of the company’s future growth will come from international expansion.

 “Enterprise Ireland [the national export agency] has been very helpful in supporting us to make connections outside of Ireland,” says Christensen.
 “It is an amazing organisation for start-ups.
 First, the €250,000 investment from Enterprise Ireland sent a powerful signal to the wider market that we are company to be reckoned with.
 It also sent a message to other potential investors.
 Enterprise Ireland has also brought us to the right trade shows, introduced us to potential customers, and most of all when we went to Asia.”